openerror/skygearStripeDemo/README.md

 ## Deploy

-To host the demo on Skygear.io hosted cloud, please also install [*skycli*](https://github.com/SkygearIO/skycli), a command-line interface to the Skygear portal.
+To host the demo on the official cloud [Skygear.io](https://skygear.io), please also install [*skycli*](https://github.com/SkygearIO/skycli), a command-line interface to the Skygear portal.
 Apart from database functionalities, the demo should also work locally on disk.

-You need to use *skycli* to init a skygear cloud function project, then go to the working directory and execute `skycli init`.
-The program would then guide you to set up automated submission to the official cloud.
+To initialise a cloud function project, go to the working directory and execute `skycli init`.
+Then follow the onscreen instructions to set up automated submission to the official cloud.

 ### Test and run :)
 If deployed onto the official cloud, access through [](https://[app_name].skygeario.com/static).
 If on disk, simply open index.html.